Gloucestershire: In popular culture

 There are two well-known accounts of childhood in rural Gloucestershire in the early 20th century, Laurie Lee's Cider With Rosie and Winifred Foley's A Child in the Forest.
 Part of Mrs. Craik's novel John Halifax, Gentleman is set in Enderley, a thinly disguised Amberley, where she lived at the time of writing.
 Most of the book is set in Nortonbury, easily recognisable as Tewkesbury.

 The county has also been the setting for a number of high-profile movies and TV series, including Die Another Day, the Harry Potter films and the BBC TV series Butterflies.

 "A Girl's Best Friend", the pilot for the proposed Doctor Who spin-off K-9 and Company, was filmed in Gloucestershire.
 The setting is the fictional town of Moreton Harwood.
 The fictional town of Leadworth in Doctor Who is in Gloucestershire.
 It is the home of companions Amy Pond, Rory Williams and River Song in their childhoods and young adulthoods.
 Additionally, the 2020 episode "Fugitive of the Judoon" was set and filmed at Gloucester Cathedral.

 A fictional Brimpsfield was the village, home of Peter and Abby Grant, in the 1970s BBC TV series Survivors, with a railway connection to London.

 Witcombe Festival is an annual music festival held in Brockworth.
-As well as music, the three-day festival has it roots deep in cider.
+As well as music, the three-day festival has its roots deep in cider.
 The festival consists of four stages and has been headlined by Dizzee Rascal, Plan B, Sigma, Ella Eyre, Example, Wiley, Heather Small, Lethal Bizzle and Tinchy Stryder.

 The Romano/Celtic temple ruins in Lydney Park contributed to J.R.R.
 Tolkien's description of The Shire in his Middle-earth Legendarium.